ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 ### CUDA source code evaluation

-The Jacobi Cuda Graphs sample uses Jacobi iterative algorithm to determines the number of iterations needed to solve system of Linear Equations.
+The Jacobi CUDA Graphs sample uses Jacobi iterative algorithm to determines the number of iterations needed to solve system of Linear Equations.
 All computations happen inside a for-loop.

-There are two exit criteria from the loop, first is when we reach maximum number of iterations and second is when the final error falls below the desired tolerance.
+There are two exit criteria from the loop:
+  1. Execution reaches the maximum number of iterations
+  2. The final error falls below the desired tolerance.

 Each iteration has two parts:
   - Jacobi Method computation
   - Final Error computation

 In both `Jacobi Method` and `Final Error` Kernels reduction is performed to obtain the final error or sum value.
 The kernel uses cooperative groups, warp-level primitives, atomics and shared memory for the faster and frequent memory access to the block.
 These computation are loaded into kernel by host function which can be achieved through any one of the three methods.
-First host function is `JacobiMethodGpuCudaGraphExecKernelSetParams()` which uses explicit CUDA Graph APIs, second host function is `JacobiMethodGpuCudaGraphExecUpdate()` which uses CUDA stream capture APIs to launch and the third host function is `JacobiMethodGpu()` which uses regular CUDA API's to launch kernels.
-We only migrate the first and third host function using SYCLomatic Tool and manually migrating the unmigrated CUDA Graphs code section using [Taskflow](https://github.com/taskflow/taskflow) Programming Model.
-We do not migrate JacobiMethodGpuCudaGraphExecUpdate() because CUDA Stream Capture APIs are not yet supported in SYCL.
+  1.  `JacobiMethodGpuCudaGraphExecKernelSetParams()`, which uses explicit CUDA Graph APIs
+  2.  `JacobiMethodGpuCudaGraphExecUpdate()`, which uses CUDA stream capture APIs to launch
+  3.  `JacobiMethodGpu()`, which uses regular CUDA API's to launch kernels.

+  We migrate the first and third host function using SYCLomatic.
+We then migrate the remaining CUDA Graphs code section using [Taskflow](https://github.com/taskflow/taskflow) Programming Model.
+  We do not migrate `JacobiMethodGpuCudaGraphExecUpdate()`, because CUDA Stream Capture APIs are not yet supported in SYCL.

 This sample is migrated from NVIDIA CUDA sample.
 See the [JacobiCudaGraphs](https://github.com/NVIDIA/cuda-samples/tree/v11.8/Samples/3_CUDA_Features/jacobiCudaGraphs) sample in the NVIDIA/cuda-samples GitHub.